FIWARE/tutorials.NGSI-LD/docs/context-providers.md

 ## Redirection Registration

-Before adding the registration, goto `http://localhost:3000/` to display and interact with the FMIS data.
+Before adding the registration, goto `http://localhost:3000/` to display and interact with the FMIS System data.
 Initially, only the Building data from the previous tutorial is available, since this has been loaded onto the default tenant.

 ### Reading Animal data